 This table provides quantitative measures of gene–miRNA regulatory relationships using correlation analysis, validation data, and prediction support to assess the strength and reliability of regulatory interactions.
 Negative correlations often indicate miRNA-mediated repression where miRNA upregulation corresponds with target gene downregulation, while positive correlations may suggest co-regulation or indirect regulatory mechanisms involving intermediate factors.
 High prediction-tool support combined with validated status and strong correlation values indicate high-confidence interactions that are likely functionally relevant, and users can cross-check this table with network edges and heatmap expression patterns to confirm consistent regulatory relationships across multiple analytical approaches.

-The Cancer Multi-Omics section visualizes driver genes identified through multi-omics integration tools in the selected cancer type.
-By combining evidence across mutations, CNV, methylation, mRNA expression, and miRNA regulation, this section highlights genes supported by multiple molecular layers and explores their biological functions, tool support, and distribution across omics categories.
+The Cancer Multi-Omics section visualizes driver genes identified through multi-omics integration tools and evaluates their survival relevance in the selected cancer type.
+By combining evidence across mutations, CNV, methylation, mRNA expression, and miRNA regulation, this section highlights genes supported by multiple molecular layers and explores their biological functions, tool support, distribution across omics categories, and prognostic significance.

 This section presents a diagram illustrating hierarchical relationships from the cancer type → omics layers → multi-omics driver genes → Gene Ontology (GO) functions, showing how integrative driver events connect molecular alterations to biological processes.
 A summary table below the diagram lists detailed gene-specific and GO-specific results.